carpeventus/alttp-swamp-palace-godot/README.md

 ## Copyright Disclaimer

 This project is intended solely for educational purposes.
-No individual or organization. is permitted to use any elements owned by Nintendo for commercial purposes.
+No individual or organization is permitted to use any elements owned by Nintendo for commercial purposes.
 We disclaim any legal responsibility for the use of Nintendo's elements in violation of this policy.